Lower Abdominal Tightness in Females: Causes & Treatments.

 - Abdominal pain or discomfort (tightness).

-- The pain or tightness can be diffuse or affects parts of your abdomen such as the lower abdomen.
+- The pain or tightness can be diffuse or affect parts of your abdomen such as the lower abdomen.

 - The pain or tightness occurs at least one day per week for the past 3 months.